 Hello @guillaume.robichaud,

-So there is not a function that directly confirms if a given meshData
+So there is not a function that directly confirms if a given meshData object is valid (contains geometry).

-You can try using a .catch()
+You can try using a .catch():

 hwv.model.getNodeMeshData(nodeId)